Georgia and ADB

-Located at the crossroads of Europe and Asia, Georgia has become an important nodal point for regional trade flows.
-Over the past decade, the government has taken steps to deregulate the economy, streamline bureaucracy, and combat petty corruption.
-Yet, despite solid economic growth, widespread poverty and high levels of unemployment persist.
+Located at the crossroads of Europe and Asia, Georgia has become an important node for regional trade flows.
+The Government of Georgia has taken steps to deregulate the economy, streamline bureaucracy, and combat corruption.
+Committed to a more inclusive growth process, the government has considerably increased social sector funding and made public expenditure transparent.
+Yet, despite solid economic growth, poverty and unemployment continue to impede Georgia’s development.